hkhdair/hkhdair.github.io/_posts/2023-03-21-Mastering-Natural-Language-Processing-with-PyTorch-A-Complete-Guide-for-Beginners_-Part1-Text-Classification-with-Torchtext-and-Word-Embeddings.md

 ```

 <!-- #region id="Afh927apMWZB" -->
 Well done!
-Our model gives a very low score to a negative sentiment and gives 1 for a positive movie review.
+Our model gives a very low score for a negative sentiment and gives 1 for a positive movie review.

 Our model is doing great, let's save it for inference later on:
 <!-- #endregion -->